LiMinggang/madedit-mod/README.txt

-1.New: Spell check for SearchReplaceDialog would change according to active window 2.New: Ctrl+Shift+Wheel as shortcut for Page Up/Down 3.New: Indicator for zero length match in Regex search 4.New: Add GB18030 support
+1.New: Spell check for SearchReplaceDialog would change according to active window 2.New: Ctrl+Shift+Wheel as shortcut for Page Up/Down 3.New: Indicator for zero length match in Regex search 4.New: Support Replace of '^' and '$' in Regex
+5.New: Add GB18030 support
-5.New: Add KOI8-R, KOI8-U and CP866 support
+6.New: Add KOI8-R, KOI8-U and CP866 support
-6.New: Add Macintosh encodings(Roman, Japanese, Chinese-trad, Korean, Arabic, Hebrew, Greek, Cyrillic, Thai, Chinese-simp, Central-Eur, Croatian, Icelandic, Romanian) support
+7.New: Add Macintosh encodings(Roman, Japanese, Chinese-trad, Korean, Arabic, Hebrew, Greek, Cyrillic, Thai, Chinese-simp, Central-Eur, Croatian, Icelandic, Romanian) support
-7.New: Add CP874 Windows Thai support
+8.New: Add CP874 Windows Thai support
-8.New: Mark unsupported unicode char with {}
+9.New: Mark unsupported unicode char with {}
-9.Fix: Toolbar issue
+10.Fix: Toolbar issue
-10.Fix: Regex search bug #224
+11.Fix: Regex search bug #224
-11.Fix: Caret position is not updated if close search dialog by click 'X' instead of close button 12.Fix: Disable Find Previous in Regex search
+12.Fix: Caret position is not updated if close search dialog by click 'X' instead of close button 13.Fix: Disable Find Previous in Regex search
-13.Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog 14.Fix: Not stay in current line when switch between modes #226 15.Fix: Adjust encoding group according to MSDN 16.Fix: Adjust toolbar position #225
+14.Fix: Add ResetToolBarsInfoWin to All above in PurgeHisoryDialog 15.Fix: Not stay in current line when switch between modes #226 16.Fix: Adjust encoding group according to MSDN 17.Fix: Adjust toolbar position #225
-17.Update Simplified Chinese translation
+18.Update Simplified Chinese translation
-18.Update boost to 1.62
+19.Update boost to 1.62

 Mod v0.4.5
 1.New: File history dialog